 - Account users must take steps to restrict unauthorized access as well, such as securing sign in information (username and passphrase) and a practice's Referral Code.

-2-step authorization is a security process used to help protect DERE accounts from unauthorized access and outside attacks.
+2-step authentication is a security process used to help protect DERE accounts from unauthorized access and outside attacks.
 The first step is to enter your sign in information.
 The second step is to enter a verification code sent to you.
 Entering the correct verification code allows access to your DERE account.
 When signing up for the first time or when changing your passphrase, you will be required to verify by mobile phone and by email before accessing your account.

 To help safeguard against security risks, please make sure to use reasonable security safeguards, such as: